 10. Izakaya Den

 The name pretty much says it all.
 Tucked away inside hidden basement digs is Izakaya Den, an absolute haven for good times, great Japanese drinking and food.
 Once you’ve actually found the place, you’ll want to come back until you’ve tried everything on the menu — starting off with the Kara-Age chicken wingettes is our best bet.
-Bring a group of friends or impress a date with your knowledge of the Melbourne underground.
+Bring a group of friends to one of the best Japanese restaurants in Melbourne or impress a date with your knowledge of the Melbourne underground.

 Address: Basement/118 Russell St, Melbourne VIC 3000